k2view-academy/K2View-Academy/articles/04_fabric_studio/studio_ai/09_creating_custom_agents.md

 In addition to the built-in K2View agents, Studio AI lets you create your own agents.
 A custom agent has a name, a focused purpose, and a prompt you write.
 Once created, it appears in the chat alongside the built-in agents and can be addressed with `@AgentName` like any other.

-Custom agents are useful when you have a repeated workflow that none of the built-in agents covers well — for example, an agent specialized in a specific LU, a coding style enforcer, or an agent that always injects a particular set of project context.
+Custom agents are useful when you have a repeated workflow that none of the built-in agents covers well: an agent specialized in a specific LU, a coding style enforcer, or an agent that always injects a particular set of project context.

+> For agents scoped to a specific Data Product/Logical Unit, consider `@Agent-Builder` instead of the manual form below.
+It scaffolds a richer structure (`agent.yaml`, sub-agents, skills, references, and evals) by understanding your Data Product's schema.
+See [Studio AI Agents](02_studio_ai_agents_reference.md) and [Other Studio AI Agents](14_other_studio_ai_agents.md#agent-builder).

 ## Creating a Custom Agent

-1. Open the **AI Configuration** panel (click the configuration icon in the AI Chat panel bar, or go to **View > AI Configuration**).
+1. Open the **AI Configuration** panel: click **More Actions...** ("…") in the AI Chat panel toolbar, then **Open AI Configuration**.
+See [Using the AI Chat](03_using_the_ai_chat.md#the-ai-chat-toolbar).
 2. Select the **Agents** tab.
 3. Click **Add Custom Agent** at the bottom of the agent list.
 4. Fill in the agent definition fields (described below).